 The misuse and addiction to opioids have turned into a national crisis that has had severe impacts on the country’s social, economic, and public health welfare.
 In 2019, the country recorded approximately 50,000 deaths from opioid-related overdoses.
-In addition, the use of opioids, either as pain relievers, heroin, or synthetic opioids, including fentanyl, has grown beyond imaginable levels.
+In addition, the use of opioids, either as pain relievers, heroin, or synthetic opioids, has grown beyond imaginable levels.

-The centers for Disease Control and Prevention illustrates that drug overdose deaths involving opioid-related psycho-stimulants such as methamphetamine are constantly increasing.
+The Center for Disease Control and Prevention illustrates that drug overdose deaths involving opioid-related psycho-stimulants such as methamphetamine are constantly increasing.
 That’s why there has been an aggressive push for Medication Assisted Treatment (MAT) in recent years.

 What is Medication-Assisted Treatment (MAT)?

 The Food and Drug Administration (FDA) defines Medication Assisted Treatment as using a combination of medical support and approved behavioral therapies in treating opioid addiction.
 MAT has been seen as an option that cannot only treat but sustain recovery from opioid use disorders.
 Besides full recovery, medication-assisted treatment has been known to have multiple benefits, such as: